energinet-open-incubator/innersource-collaboration/guides/FOSS-terms-guide/01-FOSS-Terms-Intro-TOC.md

 Another guide deals with FOSS strategy.
 It connects and uses the material of this guide: [FOSS strategy](../FOSS-strategy-guide)

-The forth and fifth section also highlights boundaries between publishers and users/contributors.
+The fourth and fifth section also highlights boundaries between publishers and users/contributors.
 This is important to understand, because it is a common misconception that "Open Source" is solely a license.
 It is not.
 It is a mode of engagement, including both the license, a social contract and governance, defining the boundaries between the two roles.

 ### Addressing the Action Points